BSE Holidays 2025

 Can the BSE change the declared holidays?

-The BSE can modify declared holidays based on regulatory decisions or unforeseen circumstances, but such changes are infrequent.
+Yes, the BSE can modify declared holidays based on regulatory decisions or unforeseen circumstances and announce the revised holidays through a circular.
+Although, such changes are infrequent.

 Are the timings different for different trading instruments in BSE trading?

-No, the trading hours are the same for all instruments (equity, derivatives, and commodities) on BSE.
+Yes, the trading hours can be slightly different for different instruments (equity, derivatives, and commodities) on BSE.

 Show More Show Less